perkbox/fe-challenge/README.md

 We are just looking for the component markup and structure.

 - *We are **not** looking for logic or state management.*
-- *Styling is also **not** important, react-bootstrap has been included in this project but you are not required to use it.*
+- *Styling is also **not** important, use react-bootstrap or whichever UI framework you're most comfortable with.*
 - *Feel free to include any reasonable 3rd party modules (MaterialUI etc.)*

 [React-Bootstrap docs](https://5c507d49471426000887a6a7--react-bootstrap.netlify.com/)